 The cruise cabins on Halong Bay are also lovely, and surprisingly roomy, considering you’re on a boat!

 James and I would both highly recommend considering an upgrade to the Rex Hotel in Ho Chi Minh City.
-This lovely 4* hotel is directly opposite the city hall, and is in a wonderful location for an evening stroll.
+This lovely 4-star hotel is directly opposite the city hall, and is in a wonderful location for an evening stroll.
 It also boasts excellent facilities.
 We were very impressed.

 For history groups, this destination offers the opportunity to really begin to understand how war changes a country, both in terms of the physical destruction and the mental impact on the population.
 It’s incredible how a country and a people that have lived through such awful events can welcome foreign tourists with open arms.